Board of Zoning Appeals

 - The Board meetings are scheduled for 6:00 p.m. and are conducted at the Natatorium Conference Center.

-- It is necessary for the applicant or his/her representative to be present at the Board of Zoning Appeals meeting.
+- It is necessary for the applicant or their representative to be present at the Board of Zoning Appeals meeting.

 - The City will send notices to neighbors (within 200'), the respective Ward representative of City Council and various City Departments.